-Chateaux of the Loire region (Region: Centre)
+Chateaux and Wine of the Loire Region

 Bus tours of these palaces are a tourist favorite.
-The Loire is close enough to Paris that you can take a Loire Valley Castles Small Group Day Trip from Paris by Minivan through Viator (book direct).
-Also offered is a tour of Chateaux de Chambord, Chenonceau and Loire Valley Wine-Tasting Day Trip from Paris
+The Loire is close enough to Paris that you can take a Loire Valley castle day from Paris through Viator (book direct).
+You can also find tours of the Chateaux de Chambord, and a Loire Valley wine-tasting day trip from Paris.

 Languedoc, also known as Cathar Country, is where you can find the Rennes Le Chateau and taste Blanquette de Limoux sparkling wine.
 You can see some of the best castles in the Aude department of the Languedoc.

 Prehistoric Caves and Medieval Castles

 Most have heard of the prehistoric caves of Lascaux in the Dordogne department of the Nouvelle-Aquitaine region, additionally, you can find prehistoric caves in Tarascon River basin in the French Pyrenees, officially part of the Occitanie region.
 The Caves of Niaux is an archaeological site with a documented history of Paleo-human presence.
 It contains numerous distinct areas and galleries of carefully drawn and vivid wall paintings, executed in a black-outlined style typical of drawings from 17,000 to 11,000 years ago.

 Another area worth a visit in the Aquitaine is Perigord Noir, with medieval castles and villages.
 Perigord is often referred to as the "Land of 1001 Castles."
 The construction of castles began in the 11th and 12th centuries and were strategic strongholds during the medieval battles of the Hundred Years War between the kingdoms of France and England.